ibm-cloud-docs/vsrx/vsrx-default-config.md

 # Understanding the vSRX Default Configuration
 {: #understanding-the-vsrx-default-configuration}

-Juniper vSRX gateway devices in IBM Cloud come with following default configuration:
+{{site.data.keyword.vsrx_full}} devices come with following default configuration:
+{: shortdesc}

   * SSH and Ping are permitted on both vSRX public and private gateway IP addresses
   * Juniper Web Management (J-Web) UI access is permitted on HTTPS port 8443 for both public and private gateway IP addresses
   * An address-set `SERVICE` is predefined for IBM service networks
   * Two security zones: `SL-PRIVATE` and `SL-PUBLIC` are predefined.
   * Access from the zone `SL-PRIVATE` to all services is provided by IBM and address-set `SERVICE` is permitted
   * All other network accesses are denied

 ## Default configuration of a sample standalone of latest SR-IOV vSRX gateway
 {: #default-configuration-of-a-sample-standalone-vsrx-gateway}